Cindy Williams (EastEnders): Reception

 Mimi Keene's (pictured) performance was praised by critics.

 After Carol Jackson (Lindsey Coulson) discovers an abandoned pregnancy test in January 2014, she was seen to inquire with family members - possible owners included Carol's daughter Bianca (Patsy Palmer) and Peter's ex-girlfriend Lauren Branning (Jacqueline Jossa).
 A week later, the test was revealed to belong to Cindy when she was seen to go for an abortion.
 She had fallen pregnant with TJ Spraggan's baby after a one-night stand, but afterwards decided to keep the baby, before the truth was revealed to their two families.
 The storyline subsequently received minor negativity from fans, with the Metros Amy Duncan revealing that some viewers were outraged by what had been deemed as a "gross underage pregnancy storyline".
 Several EastEnders fans then commented on Twitter to voice their displeasure over the episodes: one said they "[couldn't] be arsed with Cindy being pregnant in Eastenders [...]
 She has a 5 min cameo every month how is she gonna cope with this storyline?", whilst another felt that the storyline was "just promoting underage pregnancies tbh" rather than actually raising awareness about the issue.
 Despite this, Keene went on to be nominated in 2014 in the category of "Best Young Performance" at the British Soap Awards for her portrayal of Cindy, but lost to Hollyoaks child actor Ellis Hollins.
 Anna Howell of Unreality TV praised Keene's birth scenes in an article on who they thought had given the best performances of 2014, with Cindy giving birth to baby Beth rated third on their list for EastEnders.
 Howell branded Keene's performance as "one of the most powerful, and convincing labour scenes [Unreality TV] have ever seen", and stated that whilst many women had portrayed childbirth in the soaps over the years, given Keene's age and limited experience in soap acting, felt it was worth "a massive mention at just how well this young girl handled something quite as dramatic as the birth of her on-screen daughter."

+In 2016, Daniel Kilkelly from Digital Spy put Cindy on his list of seven characters that left EastEnders too soon, writing, "It took us a while to warm to Cindy.
+Her early storylines of hooking up with TJ (remember him?) and falling pregnant were decent enough as standard soap fare, but they didn't exactly set our screens alight.
+It was in EastEnders Live Week last year that Cindy finally shone, breaking down in tears as she read out the heartbreaking letter that Lucy had written before her death.
+After Mimi Keene's perfectly-pitched performance, we just couldn't wait to see what would happen next to Cindy.
+But not much did.
+She packed her bags to leave the Square six months later, but surely more could have been done with her to build up the next generation of Beales."